Improved object recognition using neural networks trained to mimic the brain's statistical properties: Results

 \section{Results}

 We trained neural networks on the composite cost (Eq.
 1), with varying ratios $r$ describing the trade-off between representational similarity cost and categorization cost.
 We evaluated the trained networks based on categorization accuracy achieved on held-out data (not used in training) from the CIFAR100 dataset.
+We ran each experiment 10 times with different initial randomized conditions to demonstrate that the difference in accuracy is not due to initial conditions \cite{Mehrer2020}.
 In our figures, black lines indicate networks trained purely for categorization ($r=0$), while red lines indicate networks trained using monkey V1 as a teacher ($r>0$; see Methods).
-Higher weightings of neural data in the loss function correspond to darker red lines.
+Higher weightings of neural data in the loss function correspond to lighter red lines.